freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-conversation-starters-in-the-break-room/task-59.md

 # --description--

-"Assign" means to give tasks to other people.
+`Assign` means to give tasks to other people.

-"Make sure" is a phrase used to express that you want to confirm something is done the right way.
+`Make sure` is a phrase used to express that you want to confirm something is done the right way.

-"Run well" is used when something is functioning well or is successful.
+`Run well` is used when something is functioning well or is successful.

 # --instructions--